Skip to main content

 Related topics:

-Developer ToolsGitOps
+Developer toolsGitOps

 Related products:

-Developer SandboxDeveloper ToolsRed Hat OpenShift Dev Spaces
+Developer SandboxDeveloper ToolsetRed Hat OpenShift Dev Spaces

 In early June, we released a new web extension for Red Hat OpenShift Dev Spaces called Try in Dev Spaces.
 Version 1.0 of the extension is available for Chromium-based browsers (Google Chrome, Microsoft Edge, Brave, Opera, etc.), Safari, and Firefox.